Remotsensei/SK_training/Section7.md

 <ins> 2.
 Define your area of interest </ins>

 In Qgis, we can ‘draw’ the area for which we want to remove the roads.
-At this stage, we can draw a simple ‘square’ area, around a single road.
+At this stage, we can draw a simple area, around a single road.
 Optionally, one could create one for each road/bridge they want to remove

 a.
 Add the road file
 b.	zoom to the road